Domestic Electrical Safety and Upgrades

 LD1 is the highest level of protection and requires fire detection in all rooms and areas where a fire could potentially start, such as living rooms, bedrooms, kitchens and hallways.
 This ensures that residents get the earliest possible warning of a fire so there is time to evacuate safely.

 LD2 requires fire detection in escape routes (such as hallways and landings) and high-risk rooms where fires are most likely to start, such as kitchens and living rooms.
+This standard strikes a balance between safety and practicality, providing substantial protection while focusing on areas with the highest fire risks.

 In addition to these fire safety upgrades, the work included installing new Surge Protection Devices (SPDs) and Arc Fault Detection Devices (AFDDs).